Progress, Pennsylvania

-Progress (/'proʊgrɛs/, PRO-gress) is an unincorporated community and census-designated place (CDP) mainly in Susquehanna Township but also in Lower Paxton Township, Dauphin County, Pennsylvania, United States.
+Progress (/'proʊgrɛs/, PRO-gress) is an unincorporated community and census-designated place (CDP) mainly in Susquehanna Township but also in Lower Paxton Township, Pennsylvania, United States.
 The population was 11,168 at the 2020 census.
 It is part of the Harrisburg-Carlisle Metropolitan Statistical Area.

 History

 When Susquehanna Township was founded in 1815, Progress was the only established settlement in the south end.
 Daniel Shell laid out the community sometime in the 18th Century, where it was known by a few names: Jacob's Plains, Mud Town, Shellstown, and finally Progress.
 Originally most of the Township's population resided in Progress.
 Trolley cars ran along present day U.S. Route 22 until 1936, when the road was widened for increasing automobile traffic.

 Progress was named for the progressive spirit of its original inhabitants, though the pronunciation is different.

 Geography

 Progress is located in southeastern Susquehanna Township at Walnut and Shell Streets and extends east into the western part of Lower Paxton Township.
 It is bordered to the east by Colonial Park and to the southwest by the borough of Penbrook.

 According to the United States Census Bureau, the CDP has a total area of 7.3 km2, all land.
 The axis roads are Jonestown Road (U.S. Route 22, running northeast–southwest) and Progress Avenue (running north–south), which interchanges with Interstate 81 a short distance to the north.
 Interstate 83 serves as the eastern boundary, separating Progress from Colonial Park, and with access from Exit 48 (Union Deposit Road) and Exit 50 (U.S. Route 22).
 US 22 leads west 3 mi into downtown Harrisburg.